mmakos/HPC/README.md

 * dataset_name - name of data set on which you want to train your model.
 * model_name - name of model, which will be opened or created if no such model exists
 * output_model - name of output model, if model with that name exists it will be overwritten.
 If this arg is not specified model won't be saved.

-### Running
-#### estimateVideo.py
-Module loads video and estimates poses for every human in every frame.

-Usage: `python proceedVideo.py video_path -m model -d -v -p`:
-* video_path - path to your video relative to running folder or to `/data/video` folder.
-* model - name of model you want to load relative to `/data/models` folder.
-* -d - if this option is selected, module will proceed depth frames as well.
-Select this option only when you proceed *.oni* file.
-* -v - view mode.
-Select this option when you only want to view your video (without estimating skeletons.
-Useful for viewing *.oni* files.
-* -p - proceed mode.
-Select this option when you want estimate poses.

 ### Internal modules
 #### const.py